hestiaAI/website.template/src/site/home/en/index.md

       * Governance consulting
       * Transparency enhancing technologies
     link_text: Contact
     url: "#contact"
+  - title: Tools for academics
+    description: >-
+      Focus on your research in data governance/processing/economics/policies...

+      We take care of the infrastructure and software to obtain, secure, process and visualise the data you need with the utmost respect for those who produce it.
+    url: "#contact"
   - title: Digital trust at your fingertips
     description: >-